st4ticv0id/DBAU/README.md

    - python3 and python3-pip, required to run the tool and download/install the required python modules.
 Run `apt-get install python3 python3-pip` to install them;

 Once the necessary packages are installed.
 We can proceed to download and make DBAU operational.
 Run the following **line-by-line** terminal commands ***without root priviliges***:
-1. `cd /home/username` Suggest: If you prefer you can also use folders contained in it, the important thing is that they are accessible and editable without root permissions.
+1. `cd /home/username` Suggest: ***Change 'username' with the name of your user folder***.
+If you prefer you can also use folders contained in it, the important thing is that they are accessible and editable without root permissions.
 2. `git clone https://github.com/st4ticv0id/Debian-Based-Auto-Updater.git && mv Debian-Based-Auto-Updater DBAU`
 3. `cd DBAU`
 4. `pip3 install -r requirements.txt`